Svetlioo/travel-list/README.md

 # Travel list

 Welcome to Travel list, your go-to CRUD application for managing your travel checklist.
-Whether you're jet-setting around the world or planning a weekend getaway, TravelPal simplifies the process of organizing and tracking your travel essentials.
+Whether you're jet-setting around the world or planning a weekend getaway, Travel list simplifies the process of organizing and tracking your travel essentials.

 ## Features